cose-wg/draft-ietf-cose-hash-envelope/draft-ietf-cose-hash-envelope.md

 ## COSE_Encrypt

 Only COSE_Sign/COSE_Sign1 and COSE_Mac/COSE_Mac0 are in scope for this document.
-COSE_Encrypt/COSE_Encrypt0 is out of the scope of this document.
+COSE_Encrypt/COSE_Encrypt0 is out of the scope of this document: there is no known use case for it.
+It may be covered by a future extension, which would need to address whether the hash function is applied before or after encryption, and clarify privacy considerations arising from that decision.

 ## Payload Verification